Why You Can't Hire Your Way Out of a Broken Process

 -

-Transferability Knowledge encoded in systems rather than trapped in individuals, making the business resilient to staff changes.
+Transferability Knowledge encoded in systems rather than trapped in individuals.
+The business is resilient to staff changes, holidays, and illness because the knowledge lives in the system, not in someone's head.

 -